Skyb0rg007/tayga/README.md

 through the NAT64.
 See RFC 6052 for more information.

-If NAT64 service is needed for only a few hosts instead of the entire IPv4 address space, TAYGA can be configured without a NAT64 prefix, and address maps can be assigned on a host-by-host basis.
+If NAT64 service is needed for only a few hosts instead of the entire IPv4 address space, Tayga can be configured without a NAT64 prefix, and address maps can be assigned on a host-by-host basis.

 ## Mapping IPv6 into IPv4

-Being a stateless NAT, TAYGA requires that a unique IPv4 address is assigned to every IPv6 host that needs NAT64 service.
-This assignment can be done statically by the network administrator, or dynamically by TAYGA from a pool of IPv4 addresses designated for this purpose.
+Being a stateless NAT, Tayga requires that a unique IPv4 address is assigned to every IPv6 host that needs NAT64 service.
+This assignment can be done statically by the network administrator, or dynamically by Tayga from a pool of IPv4 addresses designated for this purpose.

 Static address mapping is desirable for servers or other hosts requiring a well-known address.
 Statically mapped addresses may be entered into DNS, for example.

-Dynamic address mapping allows TAYGA to assign IPv4 addresses to IPv6 hosts as they are needed.
+Dynamic address mapping allows Tayga to assign IPv4 addresses to IPv6 hosts as they are needed.
 By default, these assignments are guaranteed to remain usable for up to two hours after the last packet seen, but they are retained for up to two weeks as long as the address pool does not become empty.
-Assignments are written to disk so they persist through a restart of the TAYGA daemon, allowing existing TCP and UDP sessions to continue uninterrupted.
+Assignments are written to disk so they persist through a restart of the Tayga daemon, allowing existing TCP and UDP sessions to continue uninterrupted.

-(Of course, TAYGA also supports the addressing architecture described in RFC 6052 in which IPv6 hosts are numbered with "IPv4-translatable IPv6 addresses" carved out of the NAT64 prefix.)
+(Of course, Tayga also supports the addressing architecture described in RFC 6052 in which IPv6 hosts are numbered with "IPv4-translatable IPv6 addresses" carved out of the NAT64 prefix.)

 # Installation & Basic Configuration

-TAYGA requires GNU make to build.
+Tayga requires GNU make to build.

 ```sh
 git clone git@github.com:apalrd/tayga.git